SohamNag/DropTable/dockermongo/README.md

 -v $(pwd)/mongoslave4/data/db:/data/db \
 mongo mongod --replSet rs1
 ````
-8. Next, in the terminal windows pertaining to the `master` and `master2` containers, enter the respective master containers using the following commands
+8. Next, in different terminal windows, one pertaining to each of the `master` and `master2` containers, enter the respective master containers using the following commands
 ```
 docker exec -it mongomaster mongosh
 ```